-PROJECT REPORT GALAPAGOS ISLANDS VOLUNTEER TRIP NOVEMBER 14 - 24, 2016
+PROJECT REPORT GALAPAGOS ISLANDS VOLUNTEER TRIP MARCH 12-22, 2017 Executive Summary

-Executive Summary

-Conservation Volunteers International Program (ConservationVIP) organized and led a volunteer trip to the Galapagos Islands during November 14 - 24, 2016, visiting the Islands of San Cristóbal and Isabela.
-The 13 member volunteer group included ConservationVIP Trip Leaders Mark Hardgrove and Chris Braunlich.
+Conservation Volunteers International Program (ConservationVIP) organized and led a volunteer trip to the Galapagos Islands during March 12-22, 2017, visiting the Islands of San Cristóbal and Isabela.
+The 12-member volunteer group included ConservationVIP Trip Leaders Mark Hardgrove and Carol Clark.

 A local guide from Ecuador Adventures, Andres de la Torre, assisted us throughout the trip.
-In addition, at different locations on the trip, the group was accompanied by local guides certified by Galapagos National Park Service.
+In addition, at different locations on the trip, local guides certified by Galapagos National Park Service accompanied the group.

-The group's activities supported a sea turtle research project which is being conducted by the University of San Francisco de Quito at the Galapagos Science Center on San Cristóbal.
+The group's activities supported a sea turtle research project, which is being conducted by the University of San Francisco de Quito at the Galapagos Science Center on San Cristóbal.

 The research project is investigating the impacts of boat traffic on sea turtles in the Galapagos Marine Reserve.
 The volunteers photographed sea turtles at four different locations in the Galapagos, to contribute data for the research database.